 image

-After accepting the nomination by the Northern Wing of his party, Clinton had to find a way to appeal to a number of Americans who were ‘Warhawks‘ aka people in favour of war and supported James Madison.
+After accepting the nomination by the Northern Wing of his party, Clinton had to find a way to appeal to a number of Americans who could be considered ‘Warhawks‘ as they supported James Madison’s decision to go to war.

-DeWitt’s strategy was to simply promise many of the Warhawks that he’ll be in favour of the war while also promising to do the opposite when confronted by those who were against the war.
-Clinton’s rationale for favouring both sides of the same issue was to gather support from both sides of the Democratic-Republicans with neither side knowing where Clinton’s really stood on the issue until it was far too late.
+DeWitt’s strategy was to simply promise many of the Warhawks that he’ll be in favour of the war, while also promising to do the opposite when confronted by those who were against the war.
+Clinton’s rationale for favouring both sides of the same issue was to gather support from both sides of the Democratic-Republicans with neither side knowing where Clinton really stood on the issue, until it was far too late.

 The Federalists Candidate?